-Join Matt Piper for an in-depth discussion in this video Creating an inspiring musical foundation to help develop your composition, part of Songwriting in Reason.
+Join Matt Piper for an in-depth discussion in this video Creating an inspiring musical foundation to help develop your composition, part of Learning Songwriting: Reason.

 - When you're working on a track, whether it's a demo or something more professional that you're trying to come out with for the finished product, there are some things that you might think you would save until the end of the mixing process, as far as making the track sound better.
 But I find that when I'm working on an original composition, I get inspired if I can make things sound as good as possible as early in the process as possible.
 This is going to make it more inspiring for me as I create more parts, and it's also going to make it feel better when I try to sing to the track.

 Even if you're not singing, if you have another singer coming in, creating something that just feels good and sounds good to sing to is important.
 When an idea occurs to me about how I can make the track sound better, often I will do it right then and there, rather than waiting until the end.
 Right now what I want to do is record a new acoustic guitar part.
 Basically, I'm going to play the same idea, but I want to play it along with the drum beat.

 That is going to feel better.
 Hopefully, it's going to be tighter and feel more natural and more unified if I play along with the drum beat as opposed to simply playing along with the click or actually as originally what I did, playing with no click.
 Then I'm going to do a little trick to make a lush stereo sound for the acoustic guitar track that I think is going to sound really nice.
 First, I'm just going to record this along with the drum beat.
 I can erase this track that I already recorded.

 I select the acoustic guitar track.
 It's automatically armed for record.
 You can see the red record arm button there lit up, and I'll turn on monitoring for the track.
 I'll just hit record when I'm ready to record and press the spacebar when I'm ready to stop. (drum beat plays) (guitar plays along) Alright, I think that's going to work.